• Skip to primary navigation

 Step by step instructions

 Here is how to make and bake these espresso brownies.
-You’ll need an 8×8 pan, and a hand mixer or stand mixer.
+You will need an 8×8 square pan lined with parchment paper, a large mixing bowl, a spatula, and a whisk.

 Step 1 – Brown the butter.
 In a large stainless steel pan, melt the unsalted butter over medium heat.
 Once it’s fully melted, it will begin to foam.
 Continue stirring as it crackles and pops.
 Cook the butter from start to finish for 10 minutes.
 You’ll know it’s ready when the bottom will have amber brown bits of butter solids and it smells nutty.
 Remove from heat and transfer into a glass bowl.